DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 #### Setup job description

 A few commands are required to setup a TAPIS OpenSees job in DesignSafe.
-This requires definition of the TAPIS APP to use, and code input parameters.
+This requires definition of the TAPIS APP to use, control variables, parameters and inputs.
+The control variables define the infrastructre resources requested to TACC.
+The parameters define the executable (opensees), version (current), and opensees input file to run.
 For the site response case the *OpenseesSp-3.3.0u1* app is selected.
 The main steps required to setup an agave job are:

 1. importing agave/tapis,
 2. getting the specific app of interest,
-3. defining input folder locations, and parameters, and
+3. defining control variables, parameters and inputs, and
 4. encapsulating all data in a job_description array

 The python code shown below exemplifies these steps.
 The complete set of commands is available in the notebook.
-The job_description array includes all the information to submit the job.
+The job_description array includes all the information required to submit the job.

 ```python
 # Import Agave